mihailfox/proxmox-openapi/docs/automation.md

 This document describes the GitHub automation that keeps the Proxmox OpenAPI delivery board in sync, plus the fallback steps when human intervention is required.

+## Purpose
+Keep the delivery project fields in sync and define how the automation pipeline runs in CI and locally.

 ## Stage Sync Workflow
 - **Location:** `.github/workflows/project-stage-sync.yml`
 - **Purpose:** Align the "Stage" single-select on Project #4 with each item's Status so the board reflects real progress.